• Self-Care

 Why putting your phone away is key to a good night routine

-• Have a journal and pen handy.
-A simple dot grid journal works perfectly for brain dumping or planning.
+• Have a journal and pen accessible.
+A dot grid journal works well for brain dumping, loose planning, or just processing the day in words.

 Step 3: Choose Your Wind-Down Activity (Keep It Simple)